ZigZagExchange/lightning-dex/README.md

 * ETH-SOL
 * ETH-BTC

+## Pricing

+There is an endpoint `GET /prices` that you can use to see the price the protocol is offering.
+The prices are determined by the average of the top 3 exchanges by volume for a given currency.

+All swaps are conducted at market price when the depositing transaction hits finality.
+Finality is determined as follows for the following chains.

+* ETH: 3 confirmations (~45 seconds)
+* BTC: 1 confirmation (~10 minutes)
+* SOL: 1 confirmation (~5 seconds)

+There is a possibility, especially on BTC, that the market price moves significantly between when you send the transaction and when the transaction finalizes.
+This is the risk you choose to take when you interact with the protocol.

+# Fees

+A variable network fee, plus a 0.2% trading fee, is charged on each swap.

+The network fees are calculated as follows:

+SOL: essentially 0
+ETH: (Current base fee for a simple ETH transfer) * 2
+BTC: (1-block confirmation fee-rate) * (400 vB)

 ## Testnets

 We use the Goerli Testnet for ETH, Solana Devnet for SOL, and Bitcoin Testnet for BTC.